DynoCC/Dyno-Custom-Commands/Poll Commands/readme.md

 Congratulations on installing the new Poll Command system!
 Maybe you could ask your server members if they enjoy sandwiches as your first poll?

-Hopefully this guide was helpful.
+Hopefully this guide was helpful (*It better be, I spent a good 30 minutes on it*).
 If you have any questions, head over to the Dyno Custom Command server and ask the support staff for help, and we'll gladly help you through the process.